-1.12 The Authority is an active member of the Partnership for South Hampshire (PfSH) and the partnership is working on an updated spatial strategy setting out how identified development needs will be met across the sub-region.
-This work is covered by a signed Statement of Common Ground.
+1.11 The Authority is an active member of the Partnership for South Hampshire (PfSH) and the partnership is working on an updated spatial strategy setting out how identified development needs will be met across the sub-region.
 Additionally, joint work is being undertaken on water quality issues.